razetime/ngn-k-tutorial/README.md

 # ngn-k-tutorial
 An ngn/k tutorial.
 These are scripts for future videos, but can be used as learning material as is.

+## TODOS
+- all parts need exercises
+- modified assignment in p2

 ## How to use this tutorial

 This tutorial assumes you have some beginner programming knowledge, and a basic understanding of arrays.